Adolis García Player Props: Rangers vs. Angels

-Adolis Garcia, with a slugging percentage of .421 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the hill, June 14 at 8:05 PM ET.
+Adolis Garcia, with a slugging percentage of .405 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Shohei Ohtani on the mound, June 15 at 8:05 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Angels.
+In his most recent game he had a hitless performance (0-for-3) against the Angels.

 Adolis García Game Info & Props vs. the Angels